-The United Kingdom has not been an enthusiastic participant in the negotiation and adoption of many of these measures, but rather has displayed at all times a strong reluctance to engage beyond the minimum it perceived necessary to maintain some real or perceived advantage for its own stakeholders the case, for example, of the mention, amongst the permitted methods of service under the EEO, of ‘postal service’ which is the usual method in England and Wales.
+The United Kingdom has not been an enthusiastic participant in the negotiation and adoption of many of these measures, but rather has displayed at all times a strong reluctance to engage beyond the minimum it perceived necessary to maintain some real or perceived advantage for its own stakeholders, as identified (or self-identified) through ad hoc calls for evidence.
+This was the case, for example, of the mention, amongst the permitted methods of service under the EEO, of ‘postal service’, which is the usual method in England and Wales.
 Indeed, it had already negotiated a privileged position, reaffirmed in the Lisbon Treaty, with regard to measures taken under Title V of that Treaty (Area of Freedom, Security and Justice, Articles 67-89), which allows it to choose whether or not to take part and opt-in to them, or conversely refuse to participate at all or only at the negotiation or at the implementation stage.
 The most recent exercise of the opt-out is in regards to the EAPO, for example, where the UK indicated that it would not opt-in to the measure, but did continue to take part in the negotiations.
 Moreover, the UK government recently conducted a review of the ‘Balance of Competences’ with the express intention of gathering evidence to support a further withdrawal from the legal sphere of influence of the EU, which makes for sobering reading.
-Interestingly, however, few of the responses to the call for evidence provided the support that the Government was apparently seeking.
+Interestingly, however, few of the responses to the call for evidence provided the unqualified support that the Government was apparently seeking.

 The case of the Small Claims Procedure: awareness, implementation and use of the European procedural regulations in England and Wales